Indian Lime Revival – series 1

 Thus lime production though a little laborious (because there are less “’machines” involved), the result is something the Lime maker is proud of, fine quality lime.
 The design of the Lime kilns doesn’t just abide by the factor of fuel efficiency, but also as per the comfort of the people involved and aesthetics that reflect the local culture, the following Lime kilns will relish you with their vernacularity ( in both material and design, adobe bricks, mud plaster and stone are most commonly used materials)

-Below are the photos taken by Biju anna in his travels and researches in Indian villages talking to older people who worked with lime.
+Below are the FB photos were taken by Biju anna in his travels and researches in Indian villages talking to older people who worked with lime.